BC100Dev/AnlinxOS/README.md

   Focused on introducing new capabilities, graphical updates and/or architectural changes.
 - **Minor Updates**: Rolled out approximately every two months, in which it includes Security Updates, Bug Fixes, Translation and Device Support Improvements.
-- **No forced monthly releases**: AnlinOS prioritizes stability and long-term maintainability over rapid feature churn.
+- **No forced monthly releases**: AnlinxOS prioritizes stability and long-term maintainability over rapid feature churn.

-This way, I make sure that AnlinOS has the stability in mind, contains the long-term maintainability, and I also make sure that I keep myself sane (because someone eventually also needs a break :skull:), so that updates are happening gradually instead of rapidly (looking at Arch Linux over here).
+This way, I make sure that AnlinxOS has the stability in mind, contains the long-term maintainability, and I also make sure that I keep myself sane (because someone eventually also needs a break :skull:), so that updates are happening gradually instead of rapidly (looking at Arch Linux over here).
 Now, I know you guys don't like the 2-to-3 monthly updates, but